Contrast-Security-OSS/docs/content/installation/netcore/usage/GeneralUsage.md

 ### Stop the agent

 To stop the agent, stop the application and remove agent from its environment.
-Alternately, you may change the `CORECLR_ENABLE_PROFILING` setting to `0`.
+Alternatively, you may change the `CORECLR_ENABLE_PROFILING` setting to `0`.